Troubleshooting Canceled Jobs in SAP BASIS

 - Q: What does

-in a short dump typically indicate?- A: Memory exhaustion (usually Extended or Heap Memory).
+TSV_TNEW_PAGE_ALLOC_FAILEDin a short dump typically indicate?- A: Memory exhaustion (usually Extended or Heap Memory).

 - Q: How do you check the last failed authorization check for a job user?